QuantEcon/lecture-jax/lectures/inventory_dynamics.md

 plt.show()
 ```

-Note that we only compiled the function within the `for` loop as `jit` compilation of the `for` loop takes a very long time.
+Note that we only compiled the function within the `for` loop as `jit` compilation of the `for` loop takes a very long time when the workload is heavy inside the `for` loop.

 Since the function itself is not JIT-compiled, it also takes longer to run when we call it again.

-This is why [JAX documentation](https://jax.readthedocs.io/en/latest/faq.html#jit-decorated-function-is-very-slow-to-compile) for JAX recommends to we use `lax.scan` to perform the calculations on all states.
+This is why [JAX documentation](https://jax.readthedocs.io/en/latest/faq.html#jit-decorated-function-is-very-slow-to-compile) for JAX recommends `lax.scan` to perform heavy computations within a loop.

-However, `lax.scan` has more complicated syntax and can be memory intensive as we need to have large samples of `Z` in memory.

 Here is an example of the same function in `lax.scan`